rask/php-libload/README.md

 ... definitions here ...
 ```

-The example above instantiates a new `Loader`, and on that loader we disable the default logic of PHP and `dlopen(3)`.
-Then we pass in a library path (directory) where the loader should look for dynamic libraries in.
-Our header file `my_lib.h` contains an `FFI_LIB` definition that is not of the path type, and it will be used as a relative path once we disable the `dlopen(3)` default logic.
+The example above instantiates a new `Loader`, and then we instruct it to load a header file with the relative lookup mode.

-So, if a dynamic library exists in `/var/app/path/to/libs/my_lib.so` it should get loaded and return a regular PHP `\FFI` instance for us.
+So, if a dynamic library exists in `/path/to/libs/my_lib.so` it should get loaded and return a regular PHP `\FFI` instance for us.

 ## How it works